- 100% No Win No Fee

 • These funds can help cover funeral expenses, medical bills, and other financial obligations.

-Increase Your Chance of a Successful Lump Sum Payment
+Successful Lump Sum Death Benefit Payment

-The death claim process has several common roadblocks and pitfalls.Your best chance of a successful death benefit payout is to seek legal advice from an experienced insurance claim lawyer who understands the process and the steps to a winning claim.
+The claims process has several common roadblocks and pitfalls.
+Your best chance of receiving a death benefit lump sum payout is to seek legal advice from an experienced insurance claim lawyer who understands the process and the steps to a winning claim.
+Our superannuation law experts work on a 100% no-win, no-fee basis.
 For immediate support – Call Now 1300 873 252.

 Types of Life Insurance Policies

-Term life insurance policies cover a fixed period, usually 10–30 years.
+Term life insurance policies typically cover a fixed period, usually 10–30 years.
 The beneficiaries get a death benefit payment if the policyholder passes away during the policy term.
 However, if the insured person outlives the policy term, it expires with no payout for surviving dependents.

 Permanent life insurance policies offer financial protection for the entire lives of policyholders as long as they keep paying insurance premiums.
 Typically, you can also withdraw against the cash value component of these policies or borrow up to 90% of the insured value on request.
 Finally, upon the policyholder’s demise, a lump sum benefit is made to the beneficiaries as part of the deceased’s estate.